Follow Our Latest Updates On Our Real Time News Analysis WhatsApp Channel

-Gold Price Forecast 2026: Why the US Dollar And Japanese Yen Matter Most
+Gold Price Forecast 2026: The US Dollar Vs Japanese Yen

 Because of this, investors are keeping a close eye on the Bank of Japan (BoJ).
 Any move they make to strengthen the Yen directly impacts the US Dollar—and whatever happens to the Dollar usually moves the price of Gold in the opposite direction.